laymonage/slides-student-maintainer/slides.md

 !!!

 The course used Django to teach server-side web programming.
 They previously used PHP but they updated the curriculum to use Django the previous year, along with the switch to Python for the basic programming course.

+And yes, this is a screenshot of a slide within a slide.
 -->

 ---